harrisonlab/phytophthora_fragariae/README.md

 With EER:
 P.fragariae - A4
 Number of RxLRs identified by Regex:
-189
+177
 Number of RxLRs identified by Hmm:
-186
+189
 Number of RxLRs in combined dataset:
-228
+230
 Number of genes in the extracted gff file:
-228
+230
 P.fragariae - Bc16
 Number of RxLRs identified by Regex:
-210
+206
 Number of RxLRs identified by Hmm:
-219
+216
 Number of RxLRs in combined dataset:
-263
+260
 Number of genes in the extracted gff file:
-263
+260
 P.fragariae - Bc1
 Number of RxLRs identified by Regex:
-190
+183
 Number of RxLRs identified by Hmm:
-188
+191
 Number of RxLRs in combined dataset:
-230
+235
 Number of genes in the extracted gff file:
-230
+235
 P.fragariae - Bc23
 Number of RxLRs identified by Regex:
-198
+176
 Number of RxLRs identified by Hmm:
-200
+186
 Number of RxLRs in combined dataset:
-243
+226
 Number of genes in the extracted gff file:
-243
+226
 P.fragariae - Nov27
 Number of RxLRs identified by Regex:
-185
+171
 Number of RxLRs identified by Hmm:
-187
+180
 Number of RxLRs in combined dataset:
-228
+220
 Number of genes in the extracted gff file:
-228
+220
 P.fragariae - Nov5
 Number of RxLRs identified by Regex:
-189
+185
 Number of RxLRs identified by Hmm:
-191
+193
 Number of RxLRs in combined dataset:
-233
+235
 Number of genes in the extracted gff file:
-233
+235
 P.fragariae - Nov71
 Number of RxLRs identified by Regex:
-189
+181
 Number of RxLRs identified by Hmm:
 189
 Number of RxLRs in combined dataset:
-228
+232
 Number of genes in the extracted gff file:
-228
+232
 P.fragariae - Nov77
 Number of RxLRs identified by Regex:
-180
+150
 Number of RxLRs identified by Hmm:
-188
+165
 Number of RxLRs in combined dataset:
-223
+196
 Number of genes in the extracted gff file:
-223
+196
 P.fragariae - Nov9
 Number of RxLRs identified by Regex:
-187
+174
 Number of RxLRs identified by Hmm:
-187
+184
 Number of RxLRs in combined dataset:
-229
+225
 Number of genes in the extracted gff file:
-229
+225
 P.fragariae - ONT3
 Number of RxLRs identified by Regex:
-191
+172
 Number of RxLRs identified by Hmm:
-186
+183
 Number of RxLRs in combined dataset:
-228
+222
 Number of genes in the extracted gff file:
-228
+222
 P.fragariae - SCRP245_v2
 Number of RxLRs identified by Regex:
-189
+181
 Number of RxLRs identified by Hmm:
-194
+193
 Number of RxLRs in combined dataset:
-233
+234
 Number of genes in the extracted gff file:
-233
+234

 Without EER:
 P.fragariae - A4
 Number of RxLRs identified by Regex:
-389
+367
 Number of RxLRs identified by Hmm:
-186
+189
 Number of RxLRs in combined dataset:
-419
+410
 Number of genes in the extracted gff file:
-419
+410
 P.fragariae - Bc16
 Number of RxLRs identified by Regex:
-460
+442
 Number of RxLRs identified by Hmm:
-219
+216
 Number of RxLRs in combined dataset:
-503
+486
 Number of genes in the extracted gff file:
-503
+486
 P.fragariae - Bc1
 Number of RxLRs identified by Regex:
-380
+364
 Number of RxLRs identified by Hmm:
-188
+191
 Number of RxLRs in combined dataset:
-411
+405
 Number of genes in the extracted gff file:
-411
+405
 P.fragariae - Bc23
 Number of RxLRs identified by Regex:
-385
+361
 Number of RxLRs identified by Hmm:
-200
+186
 Number of RxLRs in combined dataset:
-422
+402
 Number of genes in the extracted gff file:
-422
+402
 P.fragariae - Nov27
 Number of RxLRs identified by Regex:
-373
+367
 Number of RxLRs identified by Hmm:
-187
+180
 Number of RxLRs in combined dataset:
-406
+405
 Number of genes in the extracted gff file:
-406
+405
 P.fragariae - Nov5
 Number of RxLRs identified by Regex:
-376
+368
 Number of RxLRs identified by Hmm:
-191
+193
 Number of RxLRs in combined dataset:
-412
+408
 Number of genes in the extracted gff file:
-412
+408
 P.fragariae - Nov71
 Number of RxLRs identified by Regex:
-385
+371
 Number of RxLRs identified by Hmm:
 189
 Number of RxLRs in combined dataset:
-414
+412
 Number of genes in the extracted gff file:
-414
+412
 P.fragariae - Nov77
 Number of RxLRs identified by Regex:
-370
+339
 Number of RxLRs identified by Hmm:
-188
+165
 Number of RxLRs in combined dataset:
-404
+377
 Number of genes in the extracted gff file:
-404
+377
 P.fragariae - Nov9
 Number of RxLRs identified by Regex:
-376
+356
 Number of RxLRs identified by Hmm:
-187
+184
 Number of RxLRs in combined dataset:
-408
+397
 Number of genes in the extracted gff file:
-408
+397
 P.fragariae - ONT3
 Number of RxLRs identified by Regex:
-392
+362
 Number of RxLRs identified by Hmm:
-186
+183
 Number of RxLRs in combined dataset:
-420
+401
 Number of genes in the extracted gff file:
-420
+401
 P.fragariae - SCRP245_v2
 Number of RxLRs identified by Regex:
-386
+378
 Number of RxLRs identified by Hmm:
-194
+193
 Number of RxLRs in combined dataset:
-421
+420
 Number of genes in the extracted gff file:
-421
+420
 ```

 ####D) From Augustus gene models - Hmm evidence of CRN effectors